verbiscms/verbis/docs/templates/functions/OS.md

 ### Accepts:

-`string` The string to be expanded.
+`str string` The string to be expanded.

 ### Returns: